Scientific program for MMN2018

 Key note speakers

-Emeritus Professor Pat Michie, School of Psychology, Functional Neuroimaging Laboratory, University of Newcastle: "Pathways to psychosis – insights from mismatch negativity in animal models through to the clinic"
+Emeritus Professor Pat Michie, School of Psychology, Functional Neuroimaging Laboratory, University of Newcastle: "Pathways to psychosis – insights from mismatch negativity in the clinic to animal models"

 Professor Laurel Trainor, McMaster Institute for Music and the Mind, McMaster University: “Rhythm and prediction: measuring event-related potentials and neural oscillations to understand musical experience”